dennislee22/dennislee22.github.io/docs/cml/mthread.md

     Totals Execution Time:32.31 seconds.
     ```

-5. While introducing lock in concurrent.futures.ThreadPoolExecutor module ensure integrity of the outcome, it comes with  a price of lower speed because only one thread can obtain the lock at a time.
+5. While introducing lock in concurrent.futures.ThreadPoolExecutor module ensures integrity of the outcome, it comes with  a price of lower speed because only one thread can obtain the lock at a time.
 Other threads need to wait for the lock to be released.

 Conclusion:
 At first glance, multithreading sounds promising to enhance the speed to run specific Python code.
-In reality, the outcome depends heavily on how the code is written and its objective.
-While running a Python code with more threads could be faster but might not necessarily achieve the intended outcome.
+In reality, the outcome depends heavily on how the code is written and most importantly achieves the objective.
+While running a Python code with more threads could be faster but it might not necessarily achieve the intended outcome.
 Single thread could work faster than multithreading for ensuring a high degree of integrity.
 In addition, creating multiple threads also creates resource overhead.
 In a nutshell, applying multithreading will not guarantee highest performance and could lead to a backfire as it might effectuate data corruption as witnessed in the experiment.
 Lastly, GIL still exists for a reason :)

 ---